particle-iot/docs/src/content/en/photon/connect.md

 ## DFU Mode (Device Firmware Upgrade)

-If you are wish to program a device with a custom firmware via USB, you'll need to use this mode.
+If you wish to program a device with a custom firmware via USB, you'll need to use this mode.
 This mode triggers the on-board bootloader that accepts firmware binary files via the dfu-utility.

 Procedure: